junegunn/fzf/README.md

 The following example uses fzf as the selector interface for ripgrep.
 We bound `reload` action to `change` event, so every time you type on fzf, the ripgrep process will restart with the updated query string denoted by the placeholder expression `{q}`.
-Also, note that we used `--phony` option so that fzf doesn't perform any secondary filtering.
+Also, note that we used `--disabled` option so that fzf doesn't perform any secondary filtering.

 ```sh
 INITIAL_QUERY=""